cryptoalgebra/Algebra/docs/Contracts/Periphery/interfaces/ITickLens.md

-# TickLens
+# ITickLens

-Tick Lens contract
+Tick Lens

+Provides functions for fetching chunks of tick data for a pool

-*Developer note: Credit to Uniswap Labs under GPL-2.0-or-later license: https://github.com/Uniswap/v3-periphery*
+*Developer note: This avoids the waterfall of fetching the tick bitmap, parsing the bitmap to know which ticks to fetch, and then sending additional multicalls to fetch the tick data Credit to Uniswap Labs under GPL-2.0-or-later license: https://github.com/Uniswap/v3-periphery*